dithiane/promo-gram/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+  To contribute, clone the project down and run `npm install` in the project folder.

+  (You may also have to run `npm install` in the `functions` folder for Firebase Functions dependencies)

+# Important Scripts

-## Available Scripts
+## Development Scripts:

-In the project directory, you can run:
+### `npm run dev`
+  Starts up the React front-end and Firebase back-end for you, and refreshes them when changes are made.

+  Front-end (React): Port 3000 <br>
+  Back-end (Functions): Port 5001

+### `npm run build`

+  Builds the app for production to the `build` folder. <br>
+  It correctly bundles React AND Firebase in production mode and optimizes the build for the best performance.

+  After running `build` you can run `firebase deploy` to deploy the app to Firebase Hosting,<br> or `firebase serve` to see a *simulated deployment* in the Hosting emulator on your local machine (see `firebase serve` below).

 ### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+  Only starts the React front-end. <br>
+  (Port 3000)

+### `firebase serve`
+  Takes what is in the `build` folder and deploys it to a local Hosting emulator, simulating the deployed app. <br>
+  (Port 5000)

+  ***Caution***: This command is primarily for testing the app in a simulated production environment (Firebase Hosting) without actually deploying it to Firebase. **To make live changes to both the front-end and back-end while they are running, use `npm run dev`.**

+  ***Explanation***: the front-end that this script serves at localhost:5000 is pulled from the compiled code in the `build` folder.
+  Making changes to back-end code in the `functions` folder will be reflected immediately, but changes to front-end code in the `src` folder will not be reflected until the npm `build` script is run again.

+## Other Scripts

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`